aemc/Color-Game/README.md

 # RGB Game
-* The game is about guessing the right color given the RGB code.
+* To play, guess the right colour given the RGB-notation of a randomly generated colour.

-### Built With:
+## Built With:
 * HTML
 * CSS
 * JavaScript